dapplets/dapplet-docs/docs/ex09-new-viewport-adapter.md

 }
 ```

-As in the previous example, define the insertion point for the button
+As in the previous example, define the context for the button
 ```typescript
 export class Button {
   public el: HTMLElement;